TianyiShi2001/rmarkdown-vscode/README.md

     preview HTML/PDF
   - insert tables (with labels and captions)
   - citation autocompletion
+  - run code?
-- bookdown support
+- bookdown
-- blogdown support
+- blogdown
+  - to be consistent with RStudio's plugin, 'new post' should produce `<date>-<slugified-title>.Rmd`?

 # Change Log